jennyreddish/seshat/docs/source/researcher/projects.rst

 Analysis code from Seshat publications
 ======================================

-This page includes a list of Seshat publications which have re-usable anaylysis scripts hosted on GitHub, Zenodo and OSF.
+This page includes a list of Seshat publications which have re-usable anaylysis scripts hosted online including GitHub, Zenodo and OSF.

 A full list of academic publications associated with the project is available at `seshatdatabank.info/academic-publications <https://seshatdatabank.info/academic-publications>`_.